 1. You have survived 100% of your worst days so far.

-2. You have navigated situations where you didn’t know how you’d get through.
-And you got through.
+2. You’ve gotten through situations where you didn’t know how you’d survive.
+And you survived.

 4. There have been seasons you were sure wouldn’t end.
 They ended.